pixavier/mqtt4snap/README.md

 ### pub / sub blocks

-**pub** and **sub** blocks are suitable for PubSub arquitecture based implementations.
+The **pub** and **sub** blocks are suitable for PubSub architecture based implementations.

 ![pub sub blocks](img/PubSub.png)

 ### request / response blocks

-**request** and **response** blocks are suitable for asynchronous client-server architectural approach on a PubSub based infrastructure.
+The **request** and **response** blocks are suitable for an asynchronous client-server architectural approach on a PubSub based infrastructure.

 ![request response blocks](img/PubSub_client-server_async.png)

 ### request reporter block

-The **request** block is suitable for synchronous client-server architectural approach on a PubSub based infrastructure.
+The **request** block is suitable for a synchronous client-server architectural approach on a PubSub based infrastructure.

 ![request reporter block](img/PubSub_client-server_sync.png)